 ‘it is not that we have a short time to live, but that we waste much of it.
 Life is long enough, and it’s been given to us in generous measure for accomplishing the greatest things, if the whole of it is well invested.’

 We have time.
-What we need to do is invest our time into right things.
+What we need to do is invest our time into right tasks.
 If we invest all our time into what we want to achieve in life, it would not take ten years to accomplish your goals.
 But we don’t do that.
-We choose to spend our day on chatting with friends, seeking unproductive pleasures, and avoiding useful pain.
+We choose to spend our days chatting with friends, seeking unproductive pleasures, and avoiding useful pain.
 Time flies by while we are engaged in these unproductive activities.
 Time goes fast.
 As we grow older, we begin to notice it well.
 That’s why Seneca said: ‘So you must match time’s swiftness with your speed in using it, and you must drink quickly as though from a rapid stream of water that will not always flow.’

 Imagine we have ten years to live.
 I bet we would not bother doing most of the things we do if someone told us we have just ten years left.
 Having ten years to live is not a bad thing at all.
 Knowing life is short makes people optimistic and work much harder to achieve their goals.
-We have seen better performance from people who have cancer when doctors warned them they have one year to live.
+We have seen better performance from people who have cancer, when doctors warned them they have one year to live.
 They are more optimistic than rest of the people.
 Professor Randy Pausch was a great example.
 Those who watched his Last lecture might have noticed that cancer doesn’t affect his motivation.
 He was full of energy and enthusiasm despite having cancer.